pshev/stream-lite/README.md

 The `stream-lite` package is built to bring as little overhead to your project as possible.<br/>
 ##### core
 The core of the library includes the `create` function and a few prototype methods, like `subscribe` and `pipe`. <br/>
-This core is under **900B** gzipped.
+This core is **~1KB** gzipped.
 <br/>
 ##### common
-A common usage will probably include around 15 most common methods and operators, which should bring about **1.5KB** to your app if you use tree-shaking. 😍
+A common usage will probably include around 15 most common methods and operators, which should bring about **1.8KB** to your app if you use tree-shaking. 😍
 <br/>
 ##### everything
 If for some reason you feel the need to import all available operators and factories, that option is also available.<br/>
-That includes more than 50 operators and factories, and will make your app heavier by about **3.3KB** gzipped.
+That includes more than 50 operators and factories, and will make your app heavier by about **3.5KB** gzipped.